StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Study Design

 \section{Study Design}

-To evaluate StreetDesignAI's effectiveness in supporting inclusive cycling infrastructure design, we conducted a within-subjects comparative study with 26 street designers comparing our system against a conventional AI-assisted design approach and examining how persona-based multi-agent evaluation influences designers' understanding of diverse user needs and design decision-making processes.
+To evaluate StreetDesignAI's effectiveness in supporting multi-perspective cycling infrastructure design, we conducted a within-subjects comparative study with 26 street designers comparing our system against a conventional AI-assisted design approach and examining how persona-based multi-agent evaluation influences designers' understanding of diverse user needs and design decision-making processes.
+All sessions were conducted remotely via Zoom, with each session lasting an average of 67.2 minutes (SD = 21.6, range: 34--151 minutes).